You decided to work in an investment bank.

 Directors, especially managing directors, are the foremost in terms of bringing in deals, especially the biggest ones.
 They are the ones responsible for the billion-dollar deals you see on newspapers.
 They talk with a lot of external people.
 Also, they travel a lot.

-MDs oversee all directors (that are below them), all VPs, all analysts and all associates.
+Managing Director oversees all directors (that are below them), all VPs, all analysts and all associates.
 There’s a lot of stress for sure.

 Their time schedule is flexible and unpredictable.
 There are times that Directors cannot be seen in a week or so.
 They are always out meeting business partners or clients.
 They sometimes go abroad in order to create deals.

 The directors are the ones who meet the topmost executive of every organization.

 Your bonuses will be largely affected by the state of the economy.